rogerbf/tor-commander/README.md

 # tor-commander

 Manage Tor over the control port.
-Defer a series of `write()` operations that can then be `execute()`:ed to get a Promise that resolves when the connection is closed and all operations have been written to the control port with a positive completion reply.
+Defer a series of `write()` operations, then be `execute()` them to get a Promise that resolves when the connection is closed and all operations have been written to the control port with a positive completion reply.

 ## usage